Eidmanal/Eidmanal/README.md

 My name is Eidmanal Shomo.
 My area of interest is networking and game development.
+I have been programming for almost a decade now.
 I'm quite proficient in Java and I'm familiar with:
+- C++
+- SQL and SQLite
 - HTML
 - CSS (including familiar frameworks like bootstrap and w3 libraries)
 - JavaScript (including node.js, jquery, AJAX and chart.js)